Merging salty pretzel dough with cheese & pepperoni for your newest favorite snack!

 - Towards the end of the rising time, preheat the oven to 350°F with the rack in the middle.

-- Best when eaten the same day.
-If not, allow it to cool completely and place it in the fridge in a paper bag.
+- It is best when eaten on the same day.
+If not, allow it to cool completely and place it in a paper bag in the fridge.

 Leave a Reply